 Medicaid provides coverage for approximately 40% of expectant women in the United States.
 Each state has different rules for income eligibility; however, one rule is constant regardless of where you live.
 Expectant women can obtain coverage anytime during the course of the year, with no open enrollment restrictions.

 When you consider health insurance open enrollment periods relative to pregnancy, you begin to see how your projected due date affects your outcome.
 For many women and families, it comes down to luck.

-Most private plans operate with an annual open enrollment, which allow members to make changes once every twelve months, while a normal gestation completes in nine months.
-The timing and rules depend upon whether you take advantage of individual plans, or group employer coverage.
+Most private plans operate with an annual open enrollment, which allows members to make changes once every twelve months, while a normal gestation completes in nine months.
+The timing and rules depend on whether you take advantage of individual plans or group employer coverage.

 Laws of Chance

 The law dictates that individuals can switch plans only during specific open enrollment periods.
 The plans become effective on subsequent dates according to a published schedule.

 Notice that the available period spans three months, which leaves nine months during the year when you cannot make alterations.
 Nine months matches the normal term of gestation.
 This creates a variety of different outcomes based upon date of conception and due date